pg_stat_activity

 WalReceiverWaitStart | Waiting for startup process to send initial data for streaming replication. |

-XactGroupUpdate | Waiting for the group leader to update transaction status at end of a parallel operation. |
+XactGroupUpdate | Waiting for the group leader to update transaction status at transaction end. |

 Table 28.11.
 Wait Events of Type Lock